eigencat/eigenjosh_blog/eigenjosh/content/about/index.md

-I'm a software engineer interested in math-heavy problems including but not limited to cryptography, probabilistic models, quantum computing, and algorithm design.
-I'm also intrigued by sound engineering, digital compression, astrophysics, philosophy, and film.
+I'm a software engineer interested in treating computer science as a field of applied math.
+I am drawn to the math-y side of theoretical CS as well as math-heavy applications such as cryptography, probabilistic modeling, quantum computing, digital compression, and algorithm design.
+I'm also intrigued by sound engineering, astrophysics, philosophy, and film.

-I'll be using this blog to write about those topics and more.
-In most cases, I write about a topic in order to help myself learn it.
+I'll be using this blog to write about all of those topics and more.
+In most cases I write about a topic in order to help myself learn it.
 As such, my posts may contain inaccuracies and shouldn't be taken as a source of truth!